dgraph-io/dgraph4j/README.md

 A minimal implementation for a Dgraph client for Java 11 and above, using [grpc].

-### IMP NOTE:

-v24.0.0 features an upgraded protobuf dependency which requires an upgrade to JDK 11.
+**Note:** v24.0.0 features an upgraded protobuf dependency which requires an upgrade to JDK 11.
 On account of this breaking change, all legacy applications built upon JDK 8 would be impacted.

 [grpc]: https://grpc.io/